jquansah/hackag.tech/README.md

 ### Registration Dates & Links

+Click on any link below to register or click here as well: https://bit.ly/hackagtech On the linked page scroll down and enter your information!

 **[Early Bird Registration by May 1](https://bit.ly/hackagtech)**
 - For all participants to join the Virtual Planning Session, and help create team ideas.
 - For students interested in sponsorship to ASABE AIM and the Hackathon.